CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.December.2016

 For My Friends.
 Many of you have asked, “Couldn’t you give me a basic understanding of this Universe View without all that scientific jargon?”

-So, you know who you are, this one’s for you!
+You know who you are!
+I’ll try.
+This one’s for you!

 I’ll attempt to consolidate about 20 prior postings within this one with the most simple math and basic concepts.
 It is a huge topic with large conceptual leaps so I will divide it into three parts, each with its own purpose: